shadiakiki1986/IDES-Data-Preparation-Php/README.md

 For other language implementations, please check https://github.com/IRSgov

 # General
-The php file in var/www can be published via an apache server to expose 3 formats of the client data: html, xml, zip.
+The links published in var/www/index.html via an apache server expose 3 formats of the client data: html, xml, zip.